edsu/diss/parts/10-seeing-software.md

 for the NSRL because it would make it (the RDS) "from an unbiased source, because we are not law enforcement, and we're not a vendor.
 It's collected in a transparent manner.
 We share everything that we do, as far as procedures.
 It's collected in a scientific manner.
-It's collected in a traceable manner.
-And it's easily used in digital forensics tools."
-While work on the NSRL was initiated just prior to September 11 terrorist attacks, it
+It's collected in a timely manner.
+And it's easily used in digital forensics tools." [@Lyle:2017] While work on the NSRL was initiated just prior to September 11 terrorist attacks, it

 > Since the tragedy of September 11, 2001, ITL’s work in computer forensics has
 > taken on added significance and impetus.
 Sound computer forensics practices